amelielabs/amelie/README.md

 ### Development and Features

-Amelie was built from scratch, and its research and development took over six years.
+Amelie was built from scratch, and its research and development took over seven years.
 Dozens of prototypes explored different ideas and approaches until the first public release.

 The SQL dialect is based on ANSI SQL, PostgreSQL and extended with unique features, such as native JSON support and Lambda aggregates.